MetaMask/metamask-docs/docs/guide/snaps.md

 Make sure to install Flask in a new browser profile or disable any existing installed versions of MetaMask.
 Running multiple instances of MetaMask in the same browser profile will break dapp interactions.

 ### Connecting to the snap
-Once you have [MetaMask Flask](https://metamask.io/flask/) installed (in a new browser profile *without normal MetaMask*) and the [development environment](./snaps.html#quick-start-using-our-template) running, you should be able to **connect** and **install** the snap.
+Once you have [MetaMask Flask](https://metamask.io/flask/) installed (in a new browser profile *without MetaMask stable*) and the [development environment](./snaps.html#quick-start-using-our-template) running, you should be able to **connect** and **install** the snap.

-1. Click the **Connect-button** and the MetaMask Flask extension should pop up and require you to approve the template's permissions.
+1. Click the **Connect-button** and the MetaMask Flask extension should pop up and require you to approve the template snap's permissions.

 2. Once connected, try out the **Send message-button** to display a custom message within a confirmation screen in MetaMask.

-And voilà, you've successfully connected and interacted with your snap.
+And voilà, you've successfully connected, installed, and interacted with your snap.

 ### Let's start building